LiterallyJamie/Fetchify/README.md

 ```

 ## Installation (Windows)
-I havent Created A .exe yet for windows.
+I havent Created An app yet for windows.
 Its on the way.
 So for now this app is linux only sorry...